Helsinki-NLP/OpusFilter/README.md

 GitHub workflows defined in the project run automatically `flake8` checks and unit testing with `pytest` using Python 3.6, 3.7, and 3.8.

-For larger contributions, consider using a code analysis tool like [Pylint](https://github.com/PyCQA/pylint) and fix everything that is simple to fix.
-Note that the current code yields a large number of warnings from pylint.
+Especially for larger contributions, consider using a code analysis tool like [Pylint](https://github.com/PyCQA/pylint).
+Install it e.g. via `pip`, run `pylint opusfilter/` in the project root and fix at least everything that is simple to fix in the new code (note that the current code yields a few warnings from `pylint`).